-Accelerate Success with CED Mentors
+Accelerate Growth with CED Mentors

-Starting a company can be difficult and research has shown that having an experienced mentor can help you to grow your business faster.
 The Venture Mentoring Service (VMS) at CED is a team-based mentoring approach, developed by MIT and adapted to meet the needs of entrepreneurs and executives.

 CED'S VMS has an active mentor team of 80, and holds monthly meetings with up to 40-50 mentors in attendance who are ready to listen to pitches, and self-select into mentor groups of three to four members once they discover more about the entrepreneurial companies.
 The mentor team will then create a three to nine month mentoring plan that addresses major business challenges including: